Delayed Feedback Modeling with Influence Functions: Conclusion

 \section{Conclusion}

-In this paper, we propose a new paradigm for addressing the delayed feedback issue: an influence function-empowered framework for delayed feedback modeling (IF-DFM).
-IF-DFM estimates the parameter changes caused by delayed conversions and newly arrived data, enabling quick updates to the model parameters.
-By approximating the effect of retraining, IF-DFM avoids sample duplication and does not rely on additional auxiliary models.
-Additionally, we propose a new algorithm to accelerate the computation of parameter changes by modeling the original problem as an efficient and scalable stochastic optimization problem.
+We propose IF-DFM, an influence function-based framework for modeling delayed feedback.
+IF-DFM efficiently estimates parameter updates caused by delayed conversions and new data, approximating retraining effects without duplicating samples or relying on auxiliary models.
+We further develop a scalable stochastic optimization algorithm to accelerate this computation.
 Our approach is applicable in both online and offline contexts.
 Extensive experiments validate that IF-DFM effectively mitigates the delayed feedback issue while incorporating new data to adjust to evolving user interests.